astaxie/beegae/README.md

 ## Features

-* Datastore + Memcached backed session store! [read more here](http://beego.me/docs/mvc/controller/session.md) to learn how to use it.
+* Datastore + Memcached backed session store! [read more here](https://github.com/astaxie/beegae/tree/develop/session#beegae-session) to learn how to use it.
 * `AppEngineCtx` is part of the default Controller.
+View the included sessions package [documentation](https://github.com/astaxie/beegae/tree/develop/session#beegae-session) for an example of using it!

 ## beego Documentation